Roles and Permissions

 Related

-Section titled “Related”HitKeep Cloud adds managed user provisioning with per-tenant data isolation — your organization’s analytics are never co-mingled with another customer’s.
-Join the waitlist →
+Section titled “Related”HitKeep Cloud adds managed user provisioning with tenant-aware isolation and a hosted login flow, while keeping your analytics portable.
+Start with HitKeep Cloud →